ireneewang/summerwork/README.md

 #### ***Part 9: Final Presentation***
 [R Google Slides Presentation](https://docs.google.com/presentation/d/19QzHweKEYZcfiyyd6kMPryq96DQQy1iu_Si0NWtOQ_k/edit?usp=sharing):
 I gave a final presentation on my internship, compiling everything into a Google slideshow.
 Everything in this repository is condensed and reflected in it.
+This is supposed to act as a tutorial for those who have never used R before.

+#### ***Part 10: Publication***